elaheh-dastan/Digikala/M3-Embedding.md

 Cross-Encoder (BERT re-ranker)	|    Full Interaction	|    🐢 Slow	|    😍 Best
 ColBERT	|    Late Interaction	|    ⚡⚡ Fast	|    😃 Very Good

+ANCE (Approximate Nearest Neighbor Negative Contrastive Estimation): selecting high-quality hard negatives is challenging:

+- Using random negatives (documents chosen randomly) is too easy for the model and doesn't improve learning much.
+- Using BM25-based negatives can be effective, but the negatives might not be the best in a dense embedding space.
+- Using in-batch negatives (documents from other queries in the batch) is common but might not always provide sufficiently hard examples.

+To address this, ANCE dynamically selects hard negatives using a nearest neighbor search over the dense index.